GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - currently set to 500 x 500 size in the centre of the window
   - the approximate GIF area rectangle will be shown during the GIF generation
   - if the model leaves this area during the GIF generation, due to its motion, the process might error out
-  - the larger the model and/or the more colors in the model will affect the size/quality of the resulting GIF file
+  - the larger the model and / or the more colors in the model will affect the size / quality of the resulting GIF file
   - it disregards the background color but does observe the background image with simple color palette
-  - consider changing Directional Light color and/or using Ambient Light to avoid poor quality GIF for some models
+  - consider changing Directional Light color and / or using Ambient Light to avoid poor quality GIF for some models
   - non-animated / non-rotating models will spin 360 degrees
   - see the `legobrick` generated GIF examples and their optimized / resized version in the `images` folder
 - Animated PNG (APNG) exports are powered by [UPNG.js](https://github.com/photopea/UPNG.js) and [Pako.js](https://github.com/nodeca/pako)